-Preparing for an open house can seem daunting if you don’t know where to begin, so we created an open house checklist to get you started.
-It’s normal to have a lot of questions when selling your home, but this checklist will help you to prepare for your open house.
+Preparing for an open house can seem daunting if you don’t know where to begin, so we created a free, printable checklist for selling a home to get you started.
+It’s normal to have a lot of questions when selling your house, but this home selling checklist outlines an all-inclusive to-do list that will ease your stress as a home seller and make your home a place prospective buyers will be raving over.

 If you have two or more cars, try to park them somewhere else during the open house.
-If you can’t, make sure they are in the garage so that they don’t diminish your home’s curb appeal.
+If you can’t, make sure they are in the garage so that they don’t diminish your home’s curb appeal or trouble a potential buyer.

 Whether full or empty, your home will always look better with the garage doors closed.
-Give them a good scrub if dirt or dust is noticeable on them.
+Give them a good scrub if dirt, dust, or scuff marks are noticeable on them.

 You love your pets, but not everyone is a dog or cat person.
-Potential buyers who have allergies or a fear of your pup will be uncomfortable when seeing your pets, especially if they are enthusiastic about meeting new friends.
+Potential buyers who have allergies or a fear of your pup will be uncomfortable when seeing your pets during the home staging, especially if your pets are enthusiastic about meeting new friends.

 If you have a safe, store anything of value that might be in plain sight or in the spaces potential buyers will look (and they’ll look everywhere).
 Otherwise, keep them with you when you vacate your home.

+One of the benefits of working with a real estate agent is coming up with a plan together.
 How will your agent access your home?
 Will they meet you at the house?
 Do they have a key?
 How will they let you know it’s OK to return home and at what time do they expect that to be?
-Get all the information before you leave because once you’re gone, you won’t want to distract your agent from selling your home.
+Get all the information before you leave because once you’re gone, you won’t want to distract your real estate agent from selling your home.

 Are your sprinklers on a timer?
 Turn them off so they don’t go off while your agent is showing the property.